KleberMotta/Fingerprint_Sensor_Lib/README.md

   And reliable examples I hope this helps someone.

-  Many thanks to Brian Ejike, this guy helped me with his article here -->https://futoedu.academia.edu/BrianEjike And even replyied my messages about some doubts I had.
+  Many thanks to Brian Ejike, this guy helped me with his article here -->https://futoedu.academia.edu/BrianEjike

   If you downloaded this lib from an external source, please come visit the original link of its repository on my GitHub -->https://github.com/KleberMotta/Fingerprint_Sensor_Lib